torvalds/linux/Documentation/gpu/rfc/i915_vm_bind.rst

 3) Lock-C: Spinlock/s to protect some of the VM's lists like the list of invalidated vmas (due to eviction and userptr invalidation) etc.

-When GPU page faults are supported, the execbuf path do not take any of these locks.
+When GPU page faults are supported, the execbuf path do analt take any of these locks.
 There we will simply smash the new batch buffer address into the ring and then tell the scheduler run that.
 The lock taking only happens from the page fault handler, where we take lock-A in read mode, whichever lock-B we need to find the backing storage (dma_resv lock for gem objects, and hmm/core mm for system allocator) and some additional locks (lock-D) for taking care of page table races.
-Page fault mode should not need to ever manipulate the vm lists, so won't ever need lock-C.
+Page fault mode should analt need to ever manipulate the vm lists, so won't ever need lock-C.

 VM_BIND LRU handling